Anticipating the Selectivity of Intramolecular Cyclization Reaction Pathways with Neural Network Potentials: Conclusion

 The rise of NNPs capable of providing DFT-quality energies for equilibrium and transition state geometries will continue to assist mechanistic modeling.
-At present, the strength of RAMP is in the analysis of neutral, closed-shell reactions, particularly pericyclic reactions like electrocyclizations and cycloadditions.
-Currently, RAMP is incapable of handling elements outside of C, H, O, and N, charged species, and open-shelled chemistry.
+At present, the strength of REVAMP is in the analysis of neutral, closed-shell reactions, particularly pericyclic reactions like electrocyclizations and cycloadditions.
+Currently, REVAMP is incapable of handling elements outside of C, H, O, and N, charged species, and open-shelled chemistry.
 This represents a significant limitation of its utility beyond analyzing the particular reaction types in this study.
-However, due to the modular nature of RAMP, it will be straightforward to exchange the current NNP for those that will be released in coming years that will be capable of handling a larger scope of reactions.
+However, due to the modular nature of REVAMP, it will be straightforward to exchange the current NNP for those that will be released in coming years.
+In particular, we expect models trained on datasets like OMol25 \cite{levine_open_2025} as well as recently published AIMNet2 models, AIMNet2-Pd \cite{anstine_transferable_2025} and AIMNet2-NSE \cite{kalita_aimnet2-nse_2025}, to help drive the modeling of an increased reaction scope.
+A key consideration to ensure successful integration of these models will be ensuring these models generalize well across chemical reactions by performing activation barrier benchmarks as done in this manuscript as well as in the AIMNet2-rxn manuscript \cite{anstine_aimnet2-rxn_2025}.

 \begin{acknowledgement}

 This material is based upon work supported by the National Science Foundation under Grant No. CHE-2202693.

 \end{acknowledgement}